• Skip to primary navigation

 As Walter shared with us, running a restaurant is much like orchestrating a concert: a mountain of work takes place prior to the show and backstage that the audience never sees.
 A typical day begins at the crack of dawn with farm work.

 By 7 a.m.
 Walter brings the cows down to the pastureland where they graze the day away until he corrals them back in the early evening.
 The rest of the morning is dedicated to tending to the other farm animals, maintaining their property and prepping the day’s mouthwatering ingredients.
-In the summer, during hay cutting season, the days begin even earlier usually around 5:30 a.m. with non-stop work until 9:30 p.m.
+In the summer, during the hay-cutting season, the days begin even earlier usually around 5:30 a.m. with non-stop work until 9:30 p.m.

 Of course, all that tiring work does not come without its rewards.
 When asked about his favorite season on Alpe di Siusi.
-Walter responded “every day!”.
+Walter responded “Every day!”.
 He noted a day does not go by without taking a moment to admire the breathtaking beauty of the mountains — especially in the early morning and at dusk when he has much of the pastureland to himself.

 Taming Hooves & Steel

-While free time is luxury when operating a farmhouse restaurant, Walter does find time to train for and race his horse, Buddy, in a traditional South Tyrolean event called the Oswald von Wolkenstein Ride.
+While free time is a luxury when operating a farmhouse restaurant, Walter does find time to train for and race his horse, Buddy, in a traditional South Tyrolean event called the Oswald von Wolkenstein Ride.
 This annual tournament involves a series of horse rides and challenges that take place at four nearby castles.

 In addition to horse riding and chasing his children around, Walter enjoys hitting the slopes and restoring old cars and motorcycles.
 When riding a horse isn’t possible, he also likes to gallop his Harley Davidson across the Alp.